This post continues the high-level description of the body shell repairs.

 Sills and spats

 New sills and spats were fitted.
-As with the door skins we found that the spats took a bit of work to ensure that the edges aligned evenly with the bodywork.
+As with the door skins, we found that the spats took a bit of work to ensure that the edges aligned evenly with the bodywork.
 Lin Rose found similar issues.

-Saddle panel – under grill
+Saddle panel – under the front Grill

 Panhard Rod mounting reinforcement